|Guide||♦||16 Triplogs||0 Topics|

-Overview: This is a hike to the highpoint of the Coyote Mountains.
-While technically the peak is not named, I've labeled it Coyote Peak in that it might make it easier for people to search for.
-It is an extremely rigorous and difficult hike.
+This is a hike to the highpoint of the Coyote Mountains.
+While the peak is technically not named, I've labeled it Coyote Peak in that it might make it easier for people to search for.
+It is an extremely rigorous and challenging hike.
 While the distance and elevation gain are not necessarily difficult, the route finding and overgrowth on the "trail" are.

-History: Supposedly, the trail that you will eventually hike on was built by a local rancher some decades ago.
+Supposedly, the trail that you will eventually hike on was built by a local rancher some decades ago.
 He had it built for his wife to ride her horse to the summit of the Coyote Mountains.
-It does to the the top but is severely overgrown in places and seems to just disappear in others.
-Often times it's only visible by a few rocks that seem to be in too straight of a line.
-In many steep places as it moves along near the top of the ridge line, it makes tight little switchbacks.
+It does to the top but is severely overgrown in places and seems to disappear in others.
+It's often only visible by a few rocks that seem to be in too straight of a line.
+As it moves along near the top of the ridgeline in many steep places, it makes tight little switchbacks.
 It is amazing the amount of work that was put into building it.

-Hike: The initial part of the hike getting to the ridge line is pretty straight forward although you will definitely lose and re-find the trail many times as it weaves it's way up the mountain side.
-After attaining the ridge line it moves back and forth across the ridge line and around many of the sub-peaks along the way.
+The hike's initial part getting to the ridgeline is pretty straightforward, although you will lose and re-find the trail many times as it weaves it's way up the mountainside.
+After attaining the ridgeline, it moves back and forth across the ridgeline and around many of the sub-peaks along the way.
 Before you start the last steep climb to the summit ridge, it moves well off the ridge to the southeast before a sharp right turn where you should stay in the gully along a wall of rocks.
-On our ascent we moved too far to the west and encountered steep treacherous terrain.
-Once near the summit ridge you will encounter lots of scrub oak growing across the trail.
+On our ascent, we moved too far to the west and encountered steep, treacherous terrain.
+Once near the summit ridge, you will experience lots of scrub oak growing across the trail.

 I don't believe there is any reliable water source.